-Under prior law, no person under 18 could acquire or dispose of a motor vehicle unless the application for a certificate of title was accompanied by a prescribed form signed by one of the minor's parents, a guardian, or other person having custody of the minor, authorizing the transaction.
-The adult who signed the form also had to be present when the certificate of title application was submitted and had to provide acceptable identification establishing that the adult was the individual whose signature appeared on the form.
-If the adult did not provide such identification, the application had to be refused.
+Under current law, no person under 18 may acquire or dispose of a motor vehicle unless the application for a certificate of title is accompanied by a prescribed form signed by one of the minor's parents, a guardian, or other person having custody of the minor, authorizing the transaction.
+The adult who signed the form also must be present when the certificate of title application is submitted and must provide acceptable identification establishing that the adult is the individual whose signature appears on the form.
+If the adult does not provide such identification, the application must be refused.

-The act requires the form authorizing the minor's motor vehicle transaction to be signed by the adult in the presence of a common pleas clerk or deputy clerk or any notary public.
+The bill requires the form authorizing the minor's motor vehicle transaction to be signed by the adult in the presence of a common pleas clerk or deputy clerk or any notary public.
 The adult must provide identification when signing the form but is not required to be present when the application for the certificate of title is submitted.
-As under prior law, no interest in a motor vehicle may be acquired by or from a minor unless the required form accompanies the application for a certificate of title.
-The act eliminates a requirement for the Registrar to prescribe the acceptable forms of identification.
+As under current law, no interest in a motor vehicle may be acquired by or from a minor unless the required form accompanies the application for a certificate of title.
+The bill eliminates a requirement for the Registrar to prescribe the acceptable forms of identification.